 1: Standard Import

 QuickBooks launches a structured Excel spreadsheet into which you may enter your data.
 You can check the findings and view your data in QuickBooks after you save and close the file.
-Customers, vendors, and products you sell can all be imported.
+To import customers, vendors, and the products you sell, do the following:

 - Tap on the File menu, and select Utilities> Import> Excel File.

 - Click NO, if you get the Add/Edit Multiple List Entries windows.

 - Further, you may follow the wizard in importing files: